ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 At a high level, the steps of this protocol are as follows.

-* Upon startup, the AS creates a single TRL resource.
-At any point in time, the TRL resource represents the list of all revoked Access Tokens issued by the AS that are not expired yet.
+* Upon startup, the AS creates a single TRL accessible through the TRL endpoint.
+At any point in time, the TRL represents the list of all revoked Access Tokens issued by the AS that are not expired yet.

-* When a device registers at the AS, it also receives the url-path to the TRL resource.
+* When a device registers at the AS, it also receives the url-path to the TRL endpoint.

-   After the registration procedure is finished, the registered device can send an Observation Request to the TRL resource as described in {{RFC7641}}, i.e., a GET request including the CoAP Observe Option set to 0 (register).
-By doing so, the registered device effectively subscribes to the TRL resource, as interested to receive notifications about its update.
-Upon receiving the request, the AS adds the registered device to the list of observers of the TRL resource.
+   After the registration procedure is finished, the registered device can send an Observation Request to the TRL endpoint as described in {{RFC7641}}, i.e., a GET request including the CoAP Observe Option set to 0 (register).
+By doing so, the registered device effectively subscribes to the TRL, as interested to receive notifications about its update.
+Upon receiving the request, the AS adds the registered device to the list of observers of the TRL endpoint.

    At any time, the registered device can send a GET request to the TRL endpoint.
 When doing so, it can request for: the current list of pertaining revoked Access Tokens (see {{ssec-trl-full-query}}); or the most recent updates occurred over the list of pertaining revoked Access Tokens (see {{ssec-trl-diff-query}}).
-In either case, the registered device may also rely on an Observation Request for subscribing to the TRL resource as discussed above.
+In either case, the registered device may also rely on an Observation Request for subscribing to the TRL as discussed above.

 * When an Access Token is revoked, the AS adds the corresponding token hash to the TRL.
 Also, when a revoked Access Token eventually expires, the AS removes the corresponding token hash from the TRL.

    In either case, after updating the TRL, the AS sends Observe notifications as per {{RFC7641}}.
-That is, an Observe notification is sent to each registered device subscribed to the TRL resource and to which the Access Token pertains.
+That is, an Observe notification is sent to each registered device subscribed to the TRL and to which the Access Token pertains.

    Depending on the specific subscription established through the observation request, the notification provides the current updated list of revoked Access Tokens in the portion of the TRL pertaining to that device (see {{ssec-trl-full-query}}), or rather the most recent TRL updates occurred over that list of pertaining revoked Access Tokens (see {{ssec-trl-diff-query}}).

-   Further Observe notifications may be sent, consistently with ongoing additional observations of the TRL resource.
+   Further Observe notifications may be sent, consistently with ongoing additional observations of the TRL endpoint.

-* An administrator can access and subscribe to the TRL like a registered device, while getting the full updated representation of the TRL.
+* An administrator can access and subscribe to the TRL like a registered device, while getting the full updated content of the TRL.

 {{fig-protocol-overview}} shows a high-level overview of the service provided by this protocol.
 For the sake of simplicity, the example shown in the figure considers the simultaneous revocation of the three Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.